TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 #### Satisfaction Indicators

-We found that Environment Satisfaction Level 1, Job Invovlment Level 1, and Job Satisfaction Level 1 all contributed to employee churn in a major way.
+We found that Job Invovlment Level 4 ("very high") and 3 ("high"), Environment Satisfaction, Job Satisfaction Level 4 ("very high"), Stock Option Levels 1 and 2 are all contributed to employee churn in a major way.
 This indicates that management should consider doing things to make the work environment more comfortable so that the employees feel great about going to work every day.
 Employees also need to feel heavily involved in their job in as well as be satisfied doing it.
 It is important to conduct reviews and surveys to find out how employees feel in these areas so that an overall general pulse can be gathered on how the company is performing here.

-#### Understand How workers feel about Overtime

-We found that Not having overtime was very significant in determining employee attrition.
-This might indicate that management should limit the amount of times they ask employees to pick up extra hours, or only consider asking those that need the extra hours for personal reasons.
-This can go a long way into contributing to employee attrition.

 #### Work relationships must be maintained

-Employees consider work relationships to be an extremeley important factor and it also contributes to employee attrition.
+Employees consider work relationships to be an extremeley important factor and it also contributes to employee "long stay" position.
 It makes sense to have relationship building events that improves ties within employee to employee relationships.
 People generally have to like who they work with, and management can improve this by tracking how their employees are relating to each other on the job.
 Management should consider improving situations that cause bad relationships between workers.

 ## References